withastro/astro/GOVERNANCE.md

 #### Nomination

 To be nominated, a nominee is expected to already be performing some of the responsibilities of a Maintainer over the course of at least a couple of weeks.
-In the past, we have used "10 PRs" as a rough minimum for potential Maintainers, but there is no hard requirement.
+In the past we have used **10 merged pull requests** as a rough minimum for potential Maintainers, but there is no hard requirement.

 In some rare cases, this role may be revoked by a project Steward.
 However, under normal circumstances this role is granted for as long as the contributor wishes to engage with the project.